zwettemaan/CEPSparker/ReadMe.md

 # CEPSparker

   **** NOTE: THIS PROJECT IS INCOMPLETE.
-DO NOT TRY TO USE IT YET
+DO NOT TRY TO USE IT YET --
+Status 2018-07-02: Currently I am fighting with the Mac sandboxing, which keeps my app from accessing its own resources because the app file is moved to a sandboxed location by Mac OS X.

+I will have to rethink the app setup (possibly will need to move the templates into the .app file on Mac)
+--

 Starter project for developing CEP panels to be used with Adobe applications